 Peaceable Kingdom has a similar game called “This or That” that looks like it’s designed better.
 If you are looking for a road-trip gift for a kid, pick this.
 You can’t easily keep score in the car but the questions in these games can spur conversation and laughs and they pass the time.

 We also tried Zoob.
 The interlocking plastic pieces come with a booklet showing all kinds of fanciful things you can make (a dinosaur, a rocket-man, a kayaker).

-Tiny Traveler was mostly interested in making sticks of various sizes, but these sticks filled a wide variety of imaginary purposes (shooting aliens, making candy, tickling the parent sitting in front of her).
+Tiny Traveler was mostly interested in making sticks of various sizes, but these sticks filled a wide variety of imaginary purposes (shooting aliens, making candy, poking the parent sitting in front of her).

 So even if her design ambitions were more modest than I hoped, it entertained her.
-We still have these in the car four years later, which tells you something.
+We kept them in the car for four, which tells you something.

-Cat’s Cradle, Chenile Craft Sticks (pipe cleaners0 and Wikki Stix serve the same purpose.
+Cat’s Cradle, Chenile Craft Sticks (pipe cleaners) and Wikki Stix serve the same purpose.
 But don’t leave the wax wikki stix in the sun; they melt.